 The Nutrition and Food Service Management Department offers different programs and courses for students depending on their personal goals.
 These include the Nutrition and Food Service Diploma Program, the Associate of Science in Food and Nutrition Program, and the Diploma in Food, Nutrition, and Health Transfer Program.
 There are also individual courses that can be taken as electives, such as Sport Nutrition and Introduction to Nutrition.
 All of the courses are taught by Registered Dietitians, with specialized knowledge in their subject areas.
+Learn more about the options available from the Nutrition Pathways document.

 The Nutrition and Food Service Management Diploma Program provides students with the education and training needed for careers in food service management, with a strong focus on nutrition in the healthcare sector.
 The courses in the program focus on the administration of food and support services for healthcare facilities, as well as nutrition.
 Courses offered by the department are all 100% online.
 Graduates work in management and supervisory roles, such as Support Services manager, Food Service manager, Food Service Supervisor, and Diet Technician, primarily in health care food service operations.
 There are four different streams that the student can select from to complete this path to their career.